anlsys/aml/doc/pages/areas.rst

 The data will be only visible by this process and bound to the CPU with the default linux allocation policy.

-Finally, when the work is done with data, we free it:
+Finally, when the work is done with data, we free it.

 Area API